GMLC-TDC/HELICS/docs/user-guide/installation/windows.md

     cd build
 ```

 **3.** Run CMake or CMake GUI.
-It should automatically detect where MPI is installed if the system path variables are set up correctly, otherwise you will have to set the CMake path manually. `ZMQ_LOCAL_BUILD` is set to ON
+It should automatically detect where MPI is installed if the system path variables are set up correctly, otherwise you will have to set the CMake path manually. `ZMQ_LOCAL_BUILD` is set to `ON` by default
 so ZeroMQ will automatically be built unless the option is changed.

-Make sure to provide the path to the install folder to option `CMAKE_INSTALL_PREFIX`.
+Make sure to set `CMAKE_INSTALL_PREFIX` to the path of the install folder.

 If you need CMake to use a generator for an IDE or build system other
-than the default (ex: Ninja instead of a Visual Studio project), the -G
+than the default (ex: Ninja instead of a Visual Studio project), the `-G`
-option can be used to specify one of the generators listed by CMake --help.
+option can be used to specify one of the generators listed by `CMake --help`.
 If you are using a Visual Studio generator, such as Visual Studio 2019,
 and need to select an architecture other than the default (ex: building a
-32-bit target on a 64-bit host or vice versa), the -A option can be used
+32-bit target on a 64-bit host or vice versa), the `-A` option can be used
 to specify a target platform name.
 For example, for a 32-bit x86 build with
 Visual Studio 2019 on a 64-bit copy of Windows, you would use the cmake
 options `-G "Visual Studio 16 2019" -A Win32`.
 Similarly, `-A x64` can